-Most people only visit one so if you’re choosing between the 3, Monteverde is the most popular and can get pretty crowded.
 We personally loved Santa Elena the most, the scenery was just incredible and the view of Arenal Volcano is amazing.
 Children’s Eternal Rainforest is not as crowded so that’s an excellent option if you don’t want to be around a lot of people.
-Read our guide to comparing the three cloud forest reserves.
+Read our guide to comparing the three cloud forest reserves

 Bird watching at Curi-Cancha Reserve: For bird watchers, you must go to Curi-Cancha Reserve.
 This reserve has hiking trails and the bird watching is spectacular.
 We saw toucans, Resplendant Quetzals, hummingbirds, agoutis and spider monkeys!

 Read about our favorite things to do in Monteverde!

 If you love lodges, boutique hotels and mountain views, this is the place for you.
 Many of the hotels in Monteverde are small and cozy with beautiful views of the cloud forest.